CarlosUziel/de-capstone/README.md

 # Data Engineer Nanodegree Capstone Project

-This is the final project from the [Data Engineer Nanodegree Program at Udacity](https://www.udacity.com/course/data-engineer-nanodegree--nd027) to practice everything that has been tought during the degree.
+This is the final project from the [Data Engineer Nanodegree Program at Udacity](https://www.udacity.com/course/data-engineer-nanodegree--nd027) to practice everything that has been taught during the degree.

 ## About The Project